simon-verbois/microk8s-config-traefik/README.md

 The `security-middleware.yaml` file defines our reusable security policies.
 Apply it to the cluster.

-⚠️ <b>Edit the geoblock middleware to add you own country in the allow list.</b>
+⚠️ <b>Edit the differents middleware settings (ex: add you own country in geoblocking allow list, your IP in whitelist, etc.).</b>

 ```bash
 microk8s kubectl apply -f security-middleware.yaml